Swizec/react-d3js-es6-ebook/manuscript/introduction.md

 I believe learning new tech should be exciting, so I did my best to inject joy whenever I could.

-250+ pages as a book, 8 example apps, near 8 hours of video, a bunch of skill building blocks. 👌
+250+ pages as a book, 8 example apps, near 8 hours of video, a bunch of skill building blocks. :ok_hand:

 Going through this course you will: